MaryamSB2/RoboticProject/README.md

 - spot_maze.wbt: World file used to test the robot's navigation abilities
 - spot_complex_maze.wbt: The world file for the complex maze used to test the robot's navigational abilities
 - spot_maze_with_moving_objects.wbt: World file used to test the robot's ability to navigate through moving objects

+[Note: all code in Final.py and car_controller.py were implemented by the group members.
+No pre-programmed packages were used.]